Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Further Considerations

 \subsection{Metallicity}

-Cluster to cluster variations in light element abundances are commonly observed \citep{caldwell,beasley}.
+Not all clusters will have stars which expel wind material at $1/10 \, Z_\odot$.
+Cluster to cluster variations in light element abundances are commonly observed in Galactic globular clusters \citep{beasley,caldwell,gratton2004,carretta2010c,cohen2005,piotto2007}, with spreads in heavier elements present in the most massive Galactic globular clusters \citep{marino2009,carretta2009a,ferraro2009,carretta2010a,carretta2010c}.
+Additionally, Galactic globular clusters have metallicities which vary from cluster to cluster - [Fe/H] ranges from approximately $ -0.5$ to $ -2.5$ \citep{harris1996}, and there is evidence these metallicity variations extend to other galaxy and globular cluster systems \citep{usher2015}.
+In addition, there are some observational hints at the existence of complex abundance patterns in younger clusters as well \citep{li2016,martell2013}.
+While it is not clear how robust this effect is within all young and intermediate age clusters \citep{mucc2008,mucc2014}, there are many examples of YMCs and IACs with metallicities not equal to that in our assumed models, $Z = 1/10 \, Z_\odot$ \citep{mucc2008}.

 These variations may cause changes in the mass loss histories of the individual stellar members and the cooling properties of the shocked gas.
-As the stellar mass loss prescription are mostly independent of metallicity during the evolutionary time periods that are conducive to star formation ($0.1 \, {\rm Gyrs} \lesssim t_{i} \lesssim 100 \, {\rm Gyrs}$) \citep{blocker}, we account for the effects of varying metallicity solely in the cooling function.
-Figure \ref{fig:fig4} shows the effects of changing metallicity for a typical star forming cluster, described here by $M_c = 10^7 \, M_\odot$, $\sigma_v = 50 \, {\rm km/s}$, and $t_{i} = 212 \, {\rm Myrs}$.
-As the metallicity is decreased, the cooling becomes less efficient and more material is allowed to flow into the center of the cluster before catastrophic cooling occurs.
+As the stellar mass loss prescription are mostly independent of metallicity during the evolutionary time periods that are conducive to star formation ($0.1 \, {\rm Gyrs} \lesssim t_{i} \lesssim 100 \, {\rm Gyrs}$) \citep{reimers1975,blocker}, we account for the effects of varying metallicity solely in the cooling function.
+We further assume all changes are factors of solar metallicity - only an approximation when enrichment follows the abundance variations seen in present day globular clusters.

+Figure \ref{fig:fig7} shows the effects of changing metallicity for a young, massive and compact star forming cluster, described here by $M_c = 10^7 \, M_\odot$, $\sigma_v = 50 \, {\rm km/s}$, and $t_{i} = 212 \, {\rm Myrs}$.
+For lower metallicities, the cooling becomes less efficient and more material is allowed to flow into the center of the cluster before catastrophic cooling occurs.
 This enables relatively more massive star forming episodes to be triggered.
-Interestingly, when metallicity is decreased beyond $Z < 10^{-1}$, the cooling becomes weak enough to prevent catastrophic cooling at times $\leq t_{i}$.
-These results suggest that the range of cluster parameters over which large central densities will persist before catastrophic cooling takes place (Figure \ref{fig:fig4}) will depend on the metallicity of the emanating stellar winds, though, as illustrated in Figure \ref{fig:fig7}, the differences are not marked.
+Interestingly, when metallicity is lower than $Z < 10^{-1}$, the cooling becomes weak enough to prevent catastrophic cooling at times $\leq t_{i}$.
+These results suggest that the range of cluster parameters over which large central densities will persist before catastrophic cooling takes place (Figures \ref{fig:fig4} - \ref{fig:memcontour}) will depend on the metallicity of the emanating stellar winds, though, as illustrated in Figure \ref{fig:fig7}, the differences are not marked.